vladavilov/playground/git-epic-creator/services/document_processing_service/README.md

 - Ingestion trigger publisher: `src/services/ingestion_job_publisher.py`

 ### Processing steps (Celery task)
+1) **Initial status update**: Publish `status='processing'` with `processed_count=0` to ensure UI observability before document processing begins.
-1) List project container with prefix `input/` and collect files.
+2) List project container with prefix `input/` and collect files.
-2) For each file: download to temp path, run Tika to extract text and metadata.
+3) For each file: download to temp path, run Tika/Docling to extract text and metadata.
+4) Validate extracted text content:
+   - If text is empty or contains only whitespace, skip JSON creation and mark as empty document
+   - Empty documents are tracked separately but not uploaded to output
-3) Filter metadata to required fields and upload structured JSON to `output/<stem>.json`.
+5) Filter metadata to required fields and upload structured JSON to `output/<stem>.json` for valid documents.
-4) Send progress update to Project Management via HTTP after each file.
+6) Send progress update to Project Management via HTTP after each file.
-5) Delete processed input blobs.
+7) Delete processed input blobs (including empty documents).
-6) Publish Redis Streams trigger to `ingestion.trigger` for Neo4j ingestion.
+8) Conditionally trigger Neo4j ingestion:
+   - If at least one valid document exists → publish trigger to `ingestion.trigger`
+   - If all documents are empty → skip ingestion and update project status to `processing_failed`

+**Note on async-to-sync bridge**: Progress updates use a persistent event loop pattern (consistent with neo4j_ingestion_service) via `utils.asyncio_runner.run_async()`.
+The persistent loop runs in a dedicated thread for the worker's lifetime, preventing event loop conflicts and ensuring reliable async HTTP calls.
+This approach is initialized via Celery worker signals (`worker_process_init`/`worker_process_shutdown`).

 ### Environment configuration